hashi-demo-lab/terraform-tfe-platform-onboarding/README.md

 1. **Platform Stack** runs in the `Platform_Team` project with 3 deployments (one per IT team)
 2. Each deployment provides YAML configuration content with team-specific consumer projects
-3. Module creates control project, admin team, and consumer projects for each IT team
+3. Module creates:
+   - Control project for each BU (e.g., `BU_platform-engineering`)
+   - Admin team with token (e.g., `platform-engineering_admin`)
+   - Consumer projects from YAML configuration
-4. Module seeds GitHub repositories with complete Stack configurations
+   - GitHub repository with seeded Stack configuration files
+   - **HCP Terraform Stack** VCS-connected to the GitHub repository
+4. BU Stacks auto-run when teams push changes to their GitHub repositories
-5. IT teams can then manage their own workspaces using the BU Stack repositories
+5. BU teams manage their own workspaces through the BU Stack (bu-onboarding module)

 ### Linked Stacks Pattern